vortexint/Rippy/README.md

 Rippy is a simple web scraper application with simple setup aimed at producing datasets for language models.
 It is designed to be easy to set up and use, and to produce high-quality datasets for training language models.

+Rippy operates differently than most other web scrapers; please read the Usage section for more information.

 ## Usage

 To use Rippy, you need to download the latest installer, which will enable you to use the command `Rippy create <projectname>` to